quinngrier/keepass/README.txt

-This directory contains a copy of the portable version of KeePass 2.28 that is preconfigured for long-term use.
-The idea is to use only global auto-type, but in a special way.
-By making every window pattern a single asterisk and using only atomic key sequences like {USERNAME}, the entire list of key sequences is always displayed and key sequences never become obsolete.
-The configuration is customized for this idea and portability.
-To get started, add a database.kdbx file and run program/KeePass.exe.
+This directory contains a copy of the official portable version of KeePass 2.28 that is preconfigured for long-term use.
+The trick is to use only global auto-type, make every window pattern an asterisk, and use only atomic key sequences like {USERNAME}.
+This way, every key sequence is always available and never broken.
+To get going, add a KeePass.kdbx file and run KeePass/KeePass.exe.

 The following is a summary of the directory contents.